glasnt/talks/2017_08_PyConAU/slides.md

  <!-- .slide: data-background="#000"-->
 # Google Code <!-- .slide: class="center" -->
-## Read Only <!-- .element: class="fragment" -->
+## Read Only

-Note: Not accepting new projects as of January.

-Read Only as of Aug 24 (Tuesday ish Australia time)

-Had a few months, but now anything on there is R/O
+Note: Like, proper read only.
+Back in 2015, it was in the process of shutting down, Now, there are pages that don't work, the export utilities don't work...
+Yeah.

 ---
  <!-- .slide: data-background="#000"-->
 # SourceForge <!-- .slide: class="center" -->

-Note: VLC binaries 'abandoned', being updated w/out consent, with spyware

-Also, small two week outage in there
+## 👾

+Note: Other source control places have had some ... issues

+Like feigning updates by repackaging binaries with spyware.

 ---

  <!-- .slide: data-background="#000"-->

-# Every active project is going to need love <!-- .slide: class="center" -->
+# Projects are going to need attention <!-- .slide: class="center" -->

 Note: 'active' meaning someone's using it, who's moving to the new structure